fuadhasen/fuadhasen/README.md

 ║  ▰ Full Stack Software Engineering Student with a Specialization in Backend at ALX Africa ║  ▰ Software Engineering Student at JIT
 ║  ▰ Proudly from Addis, Ethiopia
-║  ▰ Passionate about engineering, coding, learning, and teaching ║  ▰ Interested in Automation, DevOps, low-level Programming and Netwroking ║
+║  ▰ Passionate about Engineering, coding, learning, and teaching ║  ▰ Interested in Automation, DevOps, low-level Programming and Netwroking ║
 ╚═══════════════════════════════▣▣▣